-Judicial officers and the court staff members posted in the remote District and Taluka Courts are the real service providers and change agents in the project.
-With challenges ranging from digital literacy to infrastructure requirements such as electricity power and internet connectivity, spectacular results are produced by the judicial fraternity of the country.
+Judicial officers and the court staff members posted at remote District and Taluka Courts are the real service providers and change agents in the project.
+With challenges ranging from literacy to infrastructure requirements such as electricity power and internet connectivity, spectacular results are produced by the judicial fraternity of the country.